bean-mhm/beva/README.md

 ## Note

 These demos don't necessarily follow the best practices for making larger applications.
-They are just there to show you how beva can be used.
+There is minimal separation of concerns (everything is forced into a single class), no sampler sharing (every image has its own sampler), and other flaws.
+These demos are just there to show you how beva itself can be used.